-The Department of Public Safety also manages the Village of Taos Ski Valley Volunteer Fire Department.
-The District boundary is illustrated on the Fire Service District Map.
+The fire district boundary is illustrated on the Fire Service District Map.
 The Fire Department responds to structure fires, vehicles crashes, and wildfires within the District boundaries.

 Volunteers will assist if requested for inspections of fire suppression systems and inspections (with the assistance of the state Fire Marshal's office) of sprinkler systems.
 The Fire Chief helps the Village staff in building code review issues and designating fire lanes in roadway improvement plans.